• Skip to primary navigation

 • Tweet

-My father loves to nibble on raw radishes when I was growing up so they were always around.
-My dad used to sneak them into salads but I never really enjoyed the strong and spicy flavor.
+Plus, it provides variety into your diet.
 When I started the AIP diet, I realized that if I’m going to exclude so many foods from my diet, I needed to add in some new veggies.
-Radishes were one of those veggies I wanted to incorporate into my diet.
-I really wanted to love them but eating them raw just wasn’t an option so I tried braising them.
+Radishes were one of those veggies.
+I really wanted to love them but eating them raw just wasn’t always an option, so I tried braising them.
 I loved them braised but it required more attention than I was willing to give.
-It’s hard to watch the stove while watching your toddler.
-Then I tried roasting them and it was just so much easier.
-It’s one of those no fuss recipes that are totally satisfying.
+Then I tried air fryer roasted radishes and it was just so much easier.
+This is one of those no fuss recipes that are totally satisfying.

 Print Recipe